steveloughran/formality/styleguide/styleguide.md

     }

-This is way to brittle and doesn't help you find out what is going on on a failure.
+This is way too brittle and doesn't help you find out what is going on on a failure.

 Good